seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 - [ ] PM 981 `Still unstable.
 Could work for some, not for others.`

 - [ ] Sidecar wireless `If you want to use this feature, buy a compatible Broadcom card!`

+- [ ] Windows/Linux from OC boot menu `It's best practice to not boot from OC when planning to perform firmware upgrade`

 </details>